Nubians: The Noba conquest of Kush and the Axumite capture of Meroe

+Tribal nomads like the Beja, Afar, and Saho managed to remain autonomous due to their uncentralized nomadic nature.
+These tribal peoples would sporadically inflict attacks and raids on Axumite communities.
+The Beja nomads eventually Hellenized and integrated into the Nubian Greek society that had already been present in Lower Nubia for three centuries.

+Nubian Greek society

+Nubian Greek culture followed the pattern of Egyptian Greek and Byzantine Greek civilization, expressed in Nubian Greek art and Nubian Greek literature.
+The earliest attestations of Nubian Greek literature come from the 5th century; the Nubian Greek language resembles Egyptian and Byzantine Greek; it served as a lingua franca throughout the Nubian Kingdoms, and had a creolized form for trade among the different peoples in Nubia.

+Nubian Greek was unique in that it adopted many words from both Coptic Egyptian and Nubian; Nubian Greek's syntax also evolved to establish a fixed word order.

+The following is an example of Nubian Greek language:

+A plethora of frescoes created between 800–1200 AD in Nubian cities such as Faras depicted religious life in the courts of the Nubian Kingdoms; they were made in Byzantine art style.

+Nubian Greek titles and government styles in Nubian Kingdoms were based on Byzantine models; even with Islamic encroachments and influence into Nubian territory, the Nubian Greeks saw Constantinople as their spiritual home.
+Nubian Greek culture disappeared after the Muslim conquest of Nubia around 1450 AD.

 Modern Nubians

 The descendants of the ancient Nubians still inhabit the general area of what was ancient Nubia.
 They currently live in what is called Old Nubia, mainly located in modern Egypt and Sudan.
-Nubians have been resettled in large numbers (an estimated 50,000 people) away from Wadi Halfa North Sudan in to Khashm el Girba - Sudan and some moved to Southern Egypt since the 1960s, when the Aswan High Dam was built on the Nile, flooding ancestral lands.
+Nubians have been resettled in large numbers (an estimated 50,000 people) away from Wadi Halfa North Sudan in to Khashm el Girba – Sudan and some moved to Southern Egypt since the 1960s, when the Aswan High Dam was built on the Nile, flooding ancestral lands.
 Most Nubians nowadays work in Egyptian and Sudanese cities.
 Whereas Arabic was once only learned by Nubian men who travelled for work, it is increasingly being learned by Nubian women who have access to school, radio and television.
 Nubian women are working outside the home in increasing numbers.

-During the 1973 Arab–Israeli War, Egypt employed Nubian people as codetalkers.
+During the Yom Kippur War of 1973, Egypt employed Nubian people as Code talkers.